 Aside from cash on hand and in-vault, the Company's cash is maintained at various correspondent banks.
-The total amount of cash on deposit and federal funds sold exceeded federal insurance limits at four institutions by a total of approximately \$12,378,000 as of December 31, 2011.
+The total amount of cash on deposit and federal funds sold exceeded federal insurance limits at four institutions by a total of approximately \$14,383,000 and \$12,378,000 as of December 31, 2012 and 2011, respectively.
 In the opinion of management, no material risk of loss exists due to the financial condition of the institutions.